The Bloody Exorcism of Coffin Joe

-Filmed in Marins' trademark b movie style, including the use of inconsistent visual and sound editing, a bizarre audio track, and extremely low budget effects.
+The movie is filmed in Marins' trademark b movie style, including the use of inconsistent visual and sound editing, a bizarre audio track, and extremely low budget effects.

 Plot

 Playing himself, and having filmed the final scene of his most recent movie, Jose Mojica Marins gives an interview discussing his plans for his next film.
-After an interviewer asks Marins about the true existence of Coffin Joe, Marins replies “Coffin Joe does not exist”.
+After an interviewer asks Marins about the true existence of Coffin Joe, Marins replies "Coffin Joe does not exist".
 A camera light then explodes.
-He states he will leave for vacation at the country home of his friend Alvaro to write the script for his next film, which he plans on calling “The Demon Exorcist”.
+He states he will leave for vacation at the country home of his friend Alvaro to write the script for his next film, which he plans on calling "The Demon Exorcist".

 He arrives at Alvaro's.
 He is met there by Mr. Julio, father of Alvaro, tending his flowers.
 Marins is taken to the house and greeted by Alvaro, his wife Lucia, and their three daughters: Betinha, Luciana, and Vilma.
 Vilma is soon to be married to her fiancee Carlos.

 Soon odd things occur around the house and property such as winds blowing and horses being frightened, and that night Mr. Júlio frightens everyone when he begins tearing off his shirt and declaring in a frenzied voice that has come to collect a debt.
 Marins investigates the house that night and finds a locked hallway, but is attacked by flying books and the lights turn off.
 Betinha sees tarantulas and a snake in the Christmas tree.
 During these events the scene cuts to a strange woman who carries a white cat and is surrounded by occult figurines and symbols, and has a framed portrait of Coffin Joe behind her on the wall.

 Lucia admits to Marins that Vilma is promised to a local witch in the marriage to Eugenio, who is the son of Satan.
 Vilma is actually the daughter of the witch, but Lucia obtained her as a newborn due to her husband's infertility and faked the pregnancy with the promise to raise Vilma and return her as an adult for the marriage to Eugenio.
 The recent occurrences in the house are the result of the witch's anger at Vilma's engagement to Carlos.

 Carlos is injured in a mysterious car accident and Lucia faints fearing it to be the action of the witch.
 The scene then shows the witch biting the head off a rooster as a sacrifice.
 Marins then returns to his room and hears Vilma moaning in the next room.
 He finds Vilma wandering naked and she strikes him on the head.